|

 they worked as islands of freedom, in which the hold of the "higher"

-distinctiveness of the Western experience.
-Urban life has its own logic,
+the distinctiveness of the Western experience.
+Urban life has its

-and everywhere it has had the effect of freeing people from certain
+own logic, and everywhere it has had the effect of freeing people

-years ago, they created some new trading routes, but mostly they seized
+hundred years ago, they created some new trading routes, but mostly

-control of old routes and knit them together as part of a new system.
+they seized control of old routes and knit them together as part of

-They built new cities, but for the most part they took control of the
+a new system.
+They built new cities, but for the most part they took

-older ones, and re-worked the urban system to new purposes.
-The long
+control of the older ones, and re-worked the urban system to new purposes.

-process of globalization was one in which autonomous urban systems were
+The long process of globalization was one in which autonomous urban

-knit together and organized on a larger scale, thus facilitating more
+systems were knit together and organized on a larger scale, thus facilitating

-intense exploitation of the countryside and ultimately greater productivity.
+more intense exploitation of the countryside and ultimately greater

-When the political economists of the eighteenth century tried to make
+productivity.
+When the political economists of the eighteenth century

-sense of the emergent order, they focused on the exchanges that seemed
+tried to make sense of the emergent order, they focused on the exchanges

-to occur regardless of what the authorities might expect or require.
+that seemed to occur regardless of what the authorities might expect

-These exchanges produced a civilized order more or less automatically.
+or require.
+These exchanges produced a civilized order more or less

 exchange was (for most people) more profitable than violent conquest.